July 3, 2025

 • Class C: Potential for severe harm or death (heart valves, implants)

-Other International standards crucial for medical device software design are:
+Other International standards crucial for designing medical device software are:

 • ISO 14971 standard on risk management